X-lab2017/oss101/Assignments/Assignment-typo.md

   - Don't send e-mail in which entire paragraphs are single multiply-wrapped lines.
 (This makes it too difficult to reply to just part of the message.)
 Assume that your respondents will be reading mail on 80-character-wide text displays and set your line wrap accordingly, to something less than 80.

   - However, do *not* wrap data (such as log file dumps or session transcripts) at any fixed column width.
-Data should be included as-is, so respondents can have confidence that they are seeing what yousaw.
+Data should be included as-is, so respondents can have confidence that they are seeing what you saw.

   - Don't send MIME Quoted-Printable encoding to an English-language forum.
 This encoding can be necessary when you're posting in a language ASCII doesn't cover, but many e-mail agents don't supportit.
 When they break, all those =20 glyphs scattered through the text are ugly and distracting --- or may actively sabotage the semantics of your text.